GerHobbelt/owemdjee/README.md

 - [efsw](./efsw) -- cross-platform file system watcher and notifier
 - [emphf-hash](./emphf-hash)
 - [enkiTS](./enkiTS-TaskScheduler) -- A C++11 Task Scheduler for creating parallel programs.
+- [EtwExplorer](../EtwExplorer): View ETW Provider metadata.
+Event Tracing for Windows (ETW) is a logging facility built into the Windows OS.
+Modern providers register a manifest that describes all the events they support, with their properties.
+Classic providers register a MOF instead.
 - [expected-lite](./expected-lite)
 - [extract](../extract)
+- [faiss](../faiss): a library for efficient similarity search and clustering of dense vectors.
+It contains algorithms that search in sets of vectors of any size, up to ones that possibly do not fit in RAM.
+It also contains supporting code for evaluation and parameter tuning.
+Faiss is written in C++ with complete wrappers for Python/numpy.
+Some of the most useful algorithms are implemented on the GPU.
+It is developed primarily at Facebook AI Research.
 - [fast-lzma2](./fast-lzma2)
 - ~~[FastBinaryEncoding](./FastBinaryEncoding)~~
 - [fastBPE](./fastBPE) -- text tokenization / ngrams